 In the Strategist’s guide to taking care of natural hair, hairstylist Nigella Miller, the owner of Nigella Hair Studio, says that those looking for a deeper clean from a sulfate-free shampoo should check out SashaPure Healing Shampoo.
 “It really removes buildup,” she promises of the product, which is also color-safe.

-And in our guide to taking care of 4C Hair, Denton-Hurst writes that while sulfate-free shampoo “is relevant for all hair textures, it’s even more important with 4C hair, which is particularly prone to dryness and tangling.”
-Hairstylist Stasha M. Harris, the owner of Magic Fingers Studio, likes this one from Design Essentials for 4C hair, because “it cleanses all buildup as well as softens the texture,” which, when used with the accompanying conditioner, makes hair easy to detangle and prevents breakage when combing through it.
+Denton-Hurst has written that while sulfate-free shampoo “is relevant for all hair textures, it’s even more important with 4C hair, which is particularly prone to dryness and tangling.”
+Hairstylist Stasha M. Harris, the owner of Magic Fingers Studio, likes this shampoo from Design Essentials for 4C hair, telling us “it cleanses all buildup as well as softens the texture,” which, when used with the accompanying conditioner, makes hair easy to detangle and prevents breakage when combing through it.

 Best sulfate-free shampoo for fine hair

 For those with fine hair who need something to give their locks oomph, Dhiran Mistry, a stylist at the David Mallett salon, says Living Proof’s sulfate-free Full Shampoo is “great for creating more volume.”
 It does so, he explains, by “removing residue and product buildup on hair and scalp, leaving the roots fuller and less weighed down.”

 On top of being sulfate-free, this shampoo is also vegan and contains a protectant to shield hair from UV rays, which can be damaging.
 Guidice says it’s particularly good for those with fine locks, promising that the shampoo creates “incredibly touchable hair” with a lot of natural body.